 young child means a child under the age of 5 years.

+[Regulation 48 amended in Gazette 15 Apr 2016 p.
+1169.]

 49. Application of this Division

 This Division applies in respect of a private swimming pool that is located in a local government district specified in column 1 of the Table in Schedule 5 in the area specified for that district in column 2 of that Table.

-50. Enclosure of private swimming pool
+50. Barrier to private swimming pool

-(1) Each owner and occupier of premises on which there is a private swimming pool containing water that is more than 300 mm deep must ensure that there is installed or provided around the pool an enclosure that restricts access by young children to the pool and its immediate surrounds.
+(1) Each owner and occupier of premises on which there is a private swimming pool containing water that is more than 300 mm deep must ensure that there is installed or provided around the pool a barrier that restricts access by young children to the pool and its immediate surrounds.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

+(1A) A barrier to a private swimming pool is to be taken to be suitable for the purposes of subregulation (1) if —

+(a) it complies with a Building Code pool barrier requirement that was in effect —

+(i) if a building permit applies to the construction of the pool — at the time the application for a building permit to construct the pool was made; or

+(ii) otherwise — at the time the construction of the pool commenced;

+or

+(b) the swimming pool is a pre-May 2016 private swimming pool and the barrier satisfies the requirements in paragraph (a) or complies with subregulations (2) to (5).

+(1B) For the purposes of subregulation (1A)(a), an alternative solution cannot be used to comply with a Building Code pool barrier requirement unless the alternative solution is an approved barrier solution.

-(2) For the purposes of subregulation (1), the immediate surrounds of a private swimming pool that is at the rear of premises may include any part of the rear portion of the premises.
+(2) The immediate surrounds of a pre-May 2016 private swimming pool that is at the rear of premises may include any part of the rear portion of the premises.

-(3) If a building other than a Class 10 building is included within the enclosure around a private swimming pool all external doors and windows in that building must satisfy the requirements of AS 1926.1.
+(3) If a building other than a Class 10 building is included within the barrier to a pre-May 2016 private swimming pool all external doors and windows in that building must satisfy the requirements of AS 1926.1.

-(4) An enclosure is suitable for the purposes of subregulation (1) if —
+(4) A barrier to a pre-May 2016 private swimming pool —

-(a) it consists of a fence, wall, gate or other barrier, or a combination of them; and
+(a) may consist of a fence, wall, gate or other component, or a combination of them; and

-(b) any fence, wall, gate or other barrier included in the enclosure is in accordance with —
+(b) any fence, wall, gate or other component that is included in the barrier must be in accordance with —

 (i) the requirements of AS 1926.1; or